Chuck Jones: Academy Awards

 Jones received an Honorary Academy Award in 1996 by the board of governors of the Academy of Motion Picture Arts and Sciences, for "the creation of classic cartoons and cartoon characters whose animated lives have brought joy to our real ones for more than half a century."
-At that year's awards show, Robin Williams, a self-confessed "Jones-aholic," presented the honorary award to Jones, calling him "The Orson Welles of cartoons", and the audience gave Jones a standing ovation as he walked onto the stage.
+At that year's awards show, Robin Williams, a self-confessed "Jones-aholic", presented the honorary award to Jones, calling him "The Orson Welles of cartoons", and the audience gave Jones a standing ovation as he walked onto the stage.
 For himself, a flattered Jones wryly remarked in his acceptance speech, "Well, what can I say in the face of such humiliating evidence?
 I stand guilty before the world of directing over three hundred cartoons in the last fifty or sixty years.
 Hopefully, this means you've forgiven me."
 He received the Lifetime Achievement Award at the World Festival of Animated Film – Animafest Zagreb in 1988.

-Honours
+Honors

 Jones was a historical authority as well as a major contributor to the development of animation throughout the 20th century.
 In 1990, Jones received the Golden Plate Award of the American Academy of Achievement.
 He received an honorary degree from Oglethorpe University in 1993.
 For his contribution to the motion picture industry, Jones has a star on the Hollywood Walk of Fame at 7011 Hollywood Blvd.
 He was awarded the Inkpot Award in 1974.
 In 1996, Jones received an Honorary Oscar at the 68th Academy Awards.

+Three short films directed by Jones have been inducted into the National Film Registry by the United States Film Preservation Board: What's Opera, Doc?, inducted in 1992; Duck Amuck, inducted in 1999; and One Froggy Evening, inducted in 2003.

 Art exhibit

 Jones's life and legacy were celebrated on January 12, 2012, with the official grand opening of The Chuck Jones Experience at Circus Circus Las Vegas.
-Many of Jones's family welcomed celebrities, animation aficionados and visitors to the new attraction when they opened the attraction in an appropriate and unconventional way.
-Among those in attendance were Jones's widow, Marian Jones; daughter Linda Clough; and grandchildren Craig, Todd and Valerie Kausen.